 Congress 2019 at the University of British Columbia: Registration, programme and more

-Congress 2019, in association with the Annual CCHA Conference, is being held in 2019 at St. Mark’s College at the University of British Columbia.
+Congress 2019, in association with the Annual CCHA Conference, is being held in 2019 at the University of British Columbia.
 Unrivaled in scope and impact, the annual Congress of the Humanities and Social Sciences is the convergence of over 70 scholarly associations, each holding their annual conference under one umbrella.

 Now in its 87th year, this flagship event is much more than Canada’s largest gathering of scholars across disciplines.
 Congress brings together academics, researchers, policy-makers, and practitioners to share findings, refine ideas, and build partnerships that will help shape the Canada of tomorrow.

-The CCHA Annual Meeting will be held Wednesday June 5 and Thursday June 6, 2019.
+The CCHA Annual Conference will be held Wednesday June 5 and Thursday June 6, 2019 also inBuchanan B building but in room 310.
+Be sure to check out our complete program in the link below.

 The draft programme (PDF) is available for download.
 Updates and revisions will be posted here as the conference approaches.